frontegg/terraform-provider-frontegg/README.md

 * [Terraform](https://www.terraform.io/downloads.html) >= 1.0.3
 * [Go](https://golang.org/doc/install) >= 1.16
+**pay attention to install platform compatible version**

 ## Using the provider

 See the Terraform Registry: <https://registry.terraform.io/providers/frontegg/frontegg/latest>.

+## Building
+`git clone` this repository and `cd` into its directory `make install` will create a fresh development build of the provider

+## Debugging
+Terraform has detailed logs that you can enable by setting the `TF_LOG` environment variable to any value.
+Enabling this setting causes detailed logs to appear on `stderr`

 ## Importing existing resources